By Larry Kohn, Atlanta Sex Crimes Lawyer and Georgia Super Lawyer for Almost 30 Years

 Digital child molestation is real.
 Georgia courts have upheld convictions where adults sent dick pics or nude selfies to 14-15 year olds via text message or social media.
 The law specifically includes “any act which … can be electronically transmitted.”
 Sexual intent makes it child molestation under O.C.G.A. § 16-6-4, even without physical proximity.

-Georgia Child Molestation Penalties (First Offense)
+Georgia Child Molestation Penalties

-- Lifetime sex offender registration
+- Lifetime sex offender registry

-- Required sex offender treatment counseling
+- Sex offender treatment counseling

 - No first-offender treatment (cannot get record restriction)